TritonDataCenter/sdcboot/README.md

 - A replacement for the BIOS int 0x14 service that actually works
 - Glue for building the FreeDOS-related portions of the SDC boot system

-This repository serves three main purposes: first, it contains the original sources for all DOS-related binaries.
+The repository serves three main purposes: first, it contains the original sources for all DOS-related binaries.
 Since we don't have any ability to build them, they aren't really useful, but we still need them due to licensing requirements.
 Second, this repository assembles a